Technology

 Absorption

-• Wastewater added to top of Absorption tower
+• Wastewater is added to the top of the Absorption tower

-• Dry Absorbent added to the bottom of Absorption tower
+• Dry Absorbent is added to the bottom of the Absorption tower

 • Adjustable water removal percentage